 Whether you will be hosting or attending a New Year’s party in a few days, spare a thought for your vegan friends.
 Too often, they have to resort to nibbling on decoratively cut up veggies, fruit, or some questionable store-bought snacks.
 Which is really not fair if the rest is enthusiastically stuffing their faces with a wide selection of canapes, cookies, and chocolate delicacies.
 (And there’s only so much hummus one can take.)
 Instead, surprise them with these raw vegan chocolate truffles that are also refined sugar- and gluten-free.
 And easy and quick to make.
 But just a heads-up: make enough for everyone, not just the vegans.
 Because these beauties are out of this world!
 A-and, you’ll get extra bragging points because you’ll be able to tell everyone how you’ve made them from scratch.
 And I don’t mean from ‘I-have-melted-chocolate’ scratch.
 I mean from scratch scratch.

 You see, there’s no actual chocolate involved in these chocolate truffles.
 Confused?
 Thinking I’ve lost my marbles?
 I haven’t, pinky promise.
-You see, these raw vegan chocolate truffles require only 5 ingredients: coconut oil, salt, honey, cocoa powder, and water.
+You see, these raw vegan chocolate truffles require only 5 ingredients: coconut oil, salt, maple syrup (or honey), cocoa powder, and water.
 That’s it.
 (And a bit of chocolate magic.
 The recipe totally works better if you do the chocolate dance – think chicken dance meets Shakira.)

-We’ll be melting coconut oil over gentle heat (the smells, oh, the smells!), mixing in a pinch of salt (for what is chocolate without a pinch of salt, I ask you), and adding honey.
+We’ll be melting coconut oil over gentle heat (the smells, oh, the smells!), mixing in a pinch of salt (for what is chocolate without a pinch of salt, I ask you), and adding maple syrup or honey.
 Now, check with your vegan friends, but I’m fairly sure there’s a heated debate going on about whether or not honey is vegan.
-If your vegan friends are on the of-course-it-isn’t-vegan-what’s-wrong-with-you-I’m-beginning-to-question-our-friendship side, use agave syrup.
+If your vegan friends are on the of-course-it-isn’t-vegan-what’s-wrong-with-you-I’m-beginning-to-question-our-friendship side, use maple or agave syrup.
 There, friendship saved and my good deed of the day done.
-We’ll whisk the mixture to evenly distribute the salt and honey or agave syrup, and then add cocoa powder.
+We’ll whisk the mixture to evenly distribute the salt and sweetener, and then add cocoa powder.
 Then we’ll whisk and whisk and whisk and end up with this silky smooth melted chocolate that will make your mouth water and your fingers itch to have a taste.
 By dipping in a finger.
 Duh.
 We’re way too cool for spoons.

 Now comes the magic part.
 The abracadabra ingredient?
 Cold water.
 We’ll whisk the chocolate concoction white adding the cold water, 1/2 tsp at a time.
 And you’ll notice how the chocolate begins thickening and then it will look like it’s splitting and it won’t look at all appetising and then you’ll be leaving mean comments on this post and making me cry chocolate tears of utter devastation.
 Sorry, got carried away there.
 Oops.
 Anyway, if it looks like the whole mixture is splitting, it’s precisely the way it’s supposed to be.
 Really.
 Really really.
 Just cover the bowl with cling film, put it into the freezer and breathe.
 Deep breaths now.
 I guarantee your vegan friends will still love you at the end of this chocolate undertaking.